-- ensure that the personal information it collects, uses or discloses is accurate, complete and up-to-date (however, the accuracy of your information depends on the information you provide and whether you keep The Office updated on changes)
+- ensure that the personal information it collects, uses or discloses is accurate, complete and up-to-date (however, the accuracy of your information depends on the information you provide and whether you keep the CES updated on changes)

 - protect your personal information from misuse, loss, unauthorised access, modification or disclosure and securely destroy personal information if it is not required for any purpose.

-The Office has implemented technology and security policies, rules and measures to help protect the personal information that is under its control.
-However, while Commissioner for Environmental Sustainability strives to protect your personal information, The Office cannot ensure or warrant the security of any information transmitted to it online.
+The CES has implemented technology and security policies, rules and measures to help protect the personal information that is under its control.
+However, while Commissioner for Environmental Sustainability strives to protect your personal information, The CES cannot ensure or warrant the security of any information transmitted to it online.

 You have a right to access the personal information we hold about you.
-Requests for access should be sent to The Office at the contact details listed at the bottom of this Privacy Statement.
+Requests for access should be sent to the CES at the contact details listed at the bottom of this Privacy Statement.
 Alternatively, you can submit a formal application under the Freedom of Information Act 1982 (Vic).
 Charges may apply to cover the cost of accessing and providing this information to you.

-Wherever it is practicable and lawful, The Office will allow you to interact anonymously with us.
+Wherever it is practicable and lawful, the CES will allow you to interact anonymously with us.

-You can visit and browse The Office's websites without disclosing your personal information.
+You can visit and browse the CES's websites without disclosing your personal information.
 However, where you submit you personal information on a website (e.g. complete and submit a webform), your personal information will be managed in accordance with this Privacy Statement.